 Our API documentation is available via https://demo.machship.com/swagger.
 This online documentation shows the most commonly used subset of the functionality available via MachShip's API.
-If the customer has credentials for the demo app, they can log in to our demo system at https://demo.machship.com.
-Once logged in, the customer can use this API documentation tool to test the API and send test information through to the demo system.
+If the customer has username credentials for the Machship system, they can log in at https://live.machship.com.
+If the user is in test mode, once logged in, they can use this API documentation tool to test the API by sending test information through to the MachShip.

 API General Documentation